AleksandarFaraj/blocksite/REGEX_intro.md

 You can write **letters** as they are.
 For example, you can just write _**pornub**_ to block pornhub.com

 ### Alternation and grouping
-If you want to set multiple hostnames, just write each of them inside braces and divide with vertical line.
+If you want to use multiple hostnames, just write each of them inside brackets and divide with vertical line.
 Example: __(pornhub)|(xvideos)__

 As you can see, brackets are used for grouping letters and vertical line is used for alternation.
 If you write pornhu**b**|**x**videos then alternation will work only for 2 letters(b and x), not for whole words.